Posted by Dr. Julian De Silva | June 30th, 2022

 For one, injectable solutions such as dermal fillers are great for restoring your face volume.
 Ultrasonic treatments such as Ultherapy are also helpful for stimulating the creation of more collagen.
 This immediately lessens the sagging effect of jowls.

-Radiofrequency (RF) skin treatments can also recontour, smooth, and tighten the skin around your chin and jawline.
+Radiofrequency (RF) skin treatments can also recontour, smooth, tighten, and lift the skin on your jaw and chin areas.
 Each treatment has its own distinct advantages, and our professionals can assist you in selecting the best process for your specific skin needs.

 However, according to some studies, facial exercises and exercise, in general, can help reduce the look and severity of droopy skin and jowls.
 They do this by improving the ability of the facial, jaw, and neck muscles to keep their form.